 Let’s say that you’ve been coughing or experiencing discomfort in your chest, but the cause remains a mystery.
 Your doctor might order a test called a bronchoscopy.
 This allows visual examination of your throat, airways and lungs for signs of blockages or disease.

 In this routine test, a physician slips a flexible device called a bronchoscope through your nose or mouth, down your throat and into your lungs.
 At its tip, the bronchoscope is equipped with a light and camera.
-The bronchoscope has been used by doctors for decades, but physicians at Yale Medicine increasingly combine it with other imaging technology to gather more accurate information.
-“These additional tools can act like a GPS system to help us find a growth in the lungs, for example,” says Jonathan Puchalski, MD, a pulmonologist and director of Yale Medicine’s Interventional Pulmonology Program.
+The bronchoscope has been used by doctors for decades, but our physicians increasingly combine it with other imaging technology to gather more accurate information.
+“These additional tools can act like a GPS system to help us find a growth in the lungs, for example,” says Yale Medicine pulmonologist Jonathan Puchalski, MD.